-Every AST we sell specifies that if there is more than one tenant, they are jointly liable.
-That means any one or more of them is responsible for the whole liability in the agreement.
-In particular, your tenants are jointly responsible for the total rent, even if they decide between themselves how to split payment of it.
-None can wriggle out by saying he has complied as far as his own share is concerned.
+Every tenancy agreement template specifies that if there is more than one tenant, they are jointly liable, in particular, for the total rent, even if they decide between themselves how to split payment of it.

-The advantage to the landlord of renting on a joint and several liability basis is that he or she can pursue any of the tenants for any unpaid rent.
-Effectively, the risk that one of the tenants might not pay the rent is transferred to the other tenants, not the landlord.
+The advantage to the landlord of renting on a joint and several liability basis is that you can pursue any of the tenants for any unpaid rent.
+Effectively, the risk that one of the tenants might not pay the rent is transferred to the other tenants, not you.

-No tenancy is quite the same - each situation requires different terms.
-In these agreements we give you a choice of over 35 tenant promises and restrictions so that you can customise your agreement exactly as you want.
-Of course, you can also choose to keep in or take out terms that you would expect to be in such a template but might not need (such as a provision for guarantor and provision to use a separate managing agent) and you are given a choice to select which of the tenant deposit protection scheme you will be using.
+You can choose to keep in or take out terms that you would expect to be in such a template but might not need (such as a provision for guarantor and provision to use a separate managing agent) and you can select which tenant deposit protection scheme you will be using.

 Tenancy deposit protection schemes

-A landlord using an assured shorthold tenancy agreement is required by law to comply with the tenancy deposit protection scheme.
-(You can also use the scheme if you are renting a room to a lodger in your own house under a residential license agreement.
-Not only will it reassure your lodger that his deposit is safe, but the schemes offer a free service to resolve disputes.)
+Private landlords using an AST agreement are required by law to use a deposit protection scheme.
+(You can also use ascheme if you rent a room to a lodger in your own house under a residential licence agreement.)

-To avoid arguments about what was in the property at the start, the parties should agree a detailed schedule of condition, listing every item of fixture, fitting and furniture and providing a note of its condition.
-Once you have agreed the inventory of the contents of your property, there is less room for dispute.
+To avoid arguments about what was in the property at the start, the parties should agree a detailed schedule of condition (an inventory), listing every item of fixture, fitting and furniture and providing a note of its condition.

 Letting a single room